 - Transmission principally occurs in rural agricultural areas or periurban settings often associated with rice farming.

-- Transmission is seasonal, and human disease usually peaks in summer and fall.
+- Transmission is seasonal, and the human disease usually peaks in summer and fall.

 - Seasonal transmission varies with monsoon rains and irrigation practices

-- Most human infections are asymptomatic or result in only mild symptoms. <1% of people infected with JE virus develop clinical disease, out of which 30% will die.
+- Most human infections are asymptomatic or result in only mild symptoms. <1% of people infected with JE virus develop clinical disease, out of which 20-30% may die (CFR of 20-30%).

 - sudden onset of headache